-[win2k settings chart.tif] [keep][use current image]7.
-If not already selected, select "Obtain IP address automatically" on the IP address tab.
+- 6. Click the "DNS Configuration" tab (1).
+Write the DNS address(es) in the chart. - 7.
+If not already selected, select "Obtain IP address automatically" in the "IP Address" tab.
 Click "OK".

 Restart the computer.
-When the computer restarts, your network settings are now configured for use with the Router.
+When the computer restarts, your network adapter(s) are now configured for use with the Router.